xdbfoundation/xdb-digitalbits-sdk/docs/reference/examples.md

 ## Streaming payment events

-xdb-digitalbits-sdk provides streaming support for Frontier endpoints using `EventSource`.
+@digitalbits-blockchain/xdb-digitalbits-sdk provides streaming support for Frontier endpoints using `EventSource`.
 You can pass a function to handle any events that occur on the stream.

 Try submitting a transaction (via the guide above) while running the following code example.
 ```javascript